 How Much Wet Food Does Your Cat Need?

 Your cat's caloric needs depend on several factors.
 Your cat's weight can give you a basic guideline of how much to feed.
 However, it's essential to determine your cat's body condition.
 A lean, muscular cat with large bones may weigh 15 pounds and be at a healthy weight.
 This cat will require more calories to maintain that healthy weight.
-However, a 15-pound, small-boned, overweight cat definitely needs fewer calories.
+However, a 15-pound, small-boned, overweight cat needs fewer calories.
 The overweight cat should be fed according to her ideal weight, not her actual weight.

 Age and activity level also play a role in determining the proper amount of calories needed.
 A growing kitten needs many more calories than an adult or senior cat.
 An active cat that runs and plays frequently will need more calories than a cat that remains sedentary most of the time.
 A nursing mother needs extra calories to produce milk and stay healthy.